PaulKinlan/paul.kinlan.me/content/2023-01-16-creating-a-lighthouse-gatherer-to-get-high-resolution-screenshot.md

 - testing
 - machine learning
 - image classification
+title: Creating a Lighthouse Gatherer to generate high-res screenshots for your Audit
 ---

 [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) has an awesome yet little known [API](https://github.com/GoogleChrome/lighthouse/blob/main/docs/new-audits.md).
 Anything that Lighthouse can do, so can you and as far as I can tell, pretty much every [Audit](https://github.com/GoogleChrome/lighthouse/tree/main/core/audits) and [Gatherer](https://github.com/GoogleChrome/lighthouse/tree/main/core/gather) that runs in lighthouse is open.

 Lighthouse has two concepts: